Feature Photo: Geoffrey Clowes / Shutterstock.com

 # 7 – Determination – Hermit of Mink Hollow

 Todd Rundgren’s “Determination,” was featured on his 1978 album Hermit of Mink Hollow.
-Recorded at his Utopia Sound Studios in Lake Hill, New York, Rundgren performed all instruments and vocals himself, underscoring his multifaceted talent as a musician and producer.
+Recorded at his Utopia Sound Studios in Lake Hill, New York, Rundgren performed all instruments and vocals himself.
+This was one of my favorite Todd albums.
+It was always on my turntable..

 # 6 – The Want Of A Nail – Nearly Human